- IT maintenance planned outages

 Frequently Asked Questions (FAQ)

-We have created some FAQs to help you work through any issues or questions you may have and will be further developed as we continue to roll out MFA to the University.
+We have created some FAQs to help you work through any issues or questions you may have.
+These will be further developed as we continue to roll out MFA to the University.

 What Western systems does MFA apply to?

-There are a number of systems that this affects; here is a list of most used applications that staff will be most familiar with:
+There are a number of systems that this affects; here is a list of the most used applications that staff and students will be familiar with:

 - Microsoft Office 365 apps: Including Outlook/Email, Microsoft Teams, SharePoint, Yammer, OneDrive and Office Apps (PowerPoint, Excel, Word etc)